LinuxLab-ESGI/Samba-Memento/README.md

 writeable| When this option is set to “Yes“, it will allow the folder to be writable. |
 create mask| This option defines the maximum permissions for files. |
 directory mask| This option defines the maximum permissions for folders. |
-public| If this is set to “no” the Samba server will require a valid user to grant access to the shared folder. |
+public| If this is set to “no” the Samba server will require a valid user to grant access to the shared folder.
+I beg you to set the "no" value ! |

-Finally, restart the Samba server to load our configuration changes :
+Finally, restart the Samba server to load the new configuration :
 ```
 sudo systemctl restart smbd
 ```